 If you want to learn more read our Happy Campers review.
 We are also able to provide our readers a 5% discount off their Happy Camper rentals.
 In order to do this, you must book through this link and retrieve your one-time discount code here using the key “TWP”

 Manual vs. Automatic

 You should be prepared to drive a manual van.
 As with the rest of the world (besides the US), most of the camper vans in Iceland are manual, but there are a few automatic vehicles.
 If you do require one an automatic vehicle make sure to book well in advance and expect to pay a premium for it.

 Consider the size of your campervan before you book.
-There are a few different size options ideal for one, two, three, and up to five people.
+There is a few different size options ideal for one, two, three, and up to five people.
 We went with a Happy 2 for the two of us.
 The van was spacious and comfortable for two people.
 However, with a larger campervan comes reduced fuel economy so you’ll be paying more for that larger vehicle in more ways than one.
 Gas is really expensive in Iceland, almost $8 a gallon.
 Think carefully about the campervan model you choose.